Sharma-IT/password-generator/README.md

 ## Password Generator

-For those who still don't use a password manager; a powerful, secure and simple open-source password generator.
+For those who still don't use a password manager but want to use stronger passwords; a powerful, secure and simple open-source password generator.

 ## Features
 - Console-based script; easy-to-use UI for technical users